 Planning for the Unexpected

 Experienced counselors start the day with a plan that includes a schedule of 15-20 minute appointments with students throughout the day with a break for lunch.
-However, the South Bend Tribune reports that the plan does not last very long.
-With interruptions that require immediate attention, the schedule is abandoned so that the counselor can address priority needs as they occur.
+However, that plan could be thwarted by interruptions that require immediate attention.
 A phone call from a distressed parent, a student who is in tears or a report of abuse can make a counselor turn full attention to helping resolve an emergency situation.

 Following an Established Daily Plan